 Approaching San Pedro and all psychedelics with an open heart, an open mind, and willingness to go into yourself is the best way to begin a deep healing relationship with this medicine.
 Setting expectations aside, and allowing your experience and intuition to guide you is the best way forward.
 You have all the answers you need, and the medicines can help you find them within yourself.
 This is where the work of psychedelic integration begins, and it’s the MOST important part of the healing journey.

 Feeling ready to go for it, and want personal, professional support throughout your journey?
-Join the Psychedelic Integration Academy Waiting List and be the first to know when doors to my 9 week holistic healing group coaching program open up.
+Join Psychedelic Integration Academy, our 12 week complete system for healing with psychedelics.